executors/futures/notes/meetings/2018_07_13__executors__weekly.md

 auto g = exec.then_execute(on_value([] { /* ... */ }), pred);
 ```

-Note that this change makes the most sense if done in conjunction with ask #1 and ask #4:
+Note that this change makes the most sense if done in conjunction with Ask 1 and Ask 4:
 ```
-// Before (with ask #1 and ask #4):
+// Before (with Ask 1 and Ask 4):
 // `execute` takes:
 struct VoidNoneReceiver {
   // BOTH of these are required (NOT satisfied by `Callable`s):